hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-greenlake-for-data-fabric/home.md

 For many decades, enterprises have struggled with issues caused by having islands of data, firstly across internal IT systems, and now exacerbated by cloud separation.
 They have been faced with challenges of providing insight into available assets, a single view, a single version of truth, management across silos, governance, and security – all multiplied in effort and complexity with public clouds.

-HPE GreenLake for Data Fabric targets the following enterprise challenges with big data:
+HPE GreenLake for Data Fabric has been designed to address the many challenges enterprises face in dealing with big data, such as:

-1. Moving data is hard
+1. The difficulty in moving data

-2. Applications need to re-factored when switching between on and off premise
+2. The need to re-factor applications when switching between on and off premises

-3. Relocating data on prem ensures vendor lock in attracts huge move out costs
+3. Relocating data on premises ensures vendor lock-in, since it costs too much to move out

-4. Its hard to stage data near a cloud to enable bursting as needed
+4. It’s difficult to stage data near a cloud in order to enable bursting, as needed

 To address these challenges, HPE GreenLake for Data Fabric enables features like Global Namespace, a consistent application layer to develop against, multi-modal interfaces (NFS, S3, Kafka and HDFS) and data transport solutions.
 It also enables a fine-grained consumption model and associated pricing.

 HPE GreenLake for Data Fabric strives to enable this abstraction for quantifiable business outcomes.
 It lets customers focus on their business instead of spending time and effort constantly trying to find and relocate data.

 ## HPE Ezmeral Early Access Program for HPE GreenLake for Data Fabric

 * The HPE Ezmeral Early Access beta program allows developers to try these new products before they’re released.
 With exemplary training and support provided by HPE, developers will get hands-on experience with new features and capabilities.
 They’ll also be able to provide regular feedback based on their hands-on activities, helping to guide the product roadmap and ensure new and exciting products are being developed and released on a regular basis.

 * Read more about the HPE Ezmeral Early Access beta for HPE GreenLake for Data Fabric in this blog post.

 * Sign up to become a beta tester.

 - - -